What is the danger of a soporous state? Soporous state: description, causes, duration

 • Causes of mental retardation

 • 42.
-Violation of mental development: disorders of speech, reading and counting, motor functions, mixed developmental disorders, childhood autism.
+Mental development disorders: speech, reading and arithmetic disorders, motor functions, mixed developmental disorders, childhood autism.

 • What is Childhood Autism -